-Five hundred teens from across Toronto and York Region participated in a day of community service and improvement projects as they took part in J-Serve, the Global Day of Jewish Youth Service, on April 17, 2016.
+Five hundred teens from across Toronto and York Region will participate in a day of community service and improvement projects as they take part in J-Serve, the Global Day of Jewish Youth Service, on April 2, 2017.

-J-Serve is a worldwide initiative through which over twelve thousand Jewish teens from across North America, Europe and Israel participate in service projects all on the same day in more than a hundred communities around the world.
+J-Serve is a worldwide initiative through which over thirteen thousand Jewish teens (in Grades 6-12) from across 20 countries will participate in service projects all on the same day in more than a hundred communities around the world.

 J-Serve is the Jewish service component of Youth Service America’s annual Global Youth Service Day.
 The program provides teens with the opportunity to fulfill the Jewish values of gemilut chasidim (acts of loving kindness), tzedakah (just and charitable giving), and tikkun olam (the responsibility to repair the world).

-J-Serve Toronto took place at Tanenbaum Community Hebrew Academy of Toronto’s Wallenberg Campus (200 Wilmington Avenue, Toronto, ON M3H 5J8) from Noon to 5:00pm.
-This marks the seventh year that teens from across Toronto and York Region had the chance to participate in this international initiative hosted locally by BBYO Ontario and UJA Federation of Greater Toronto.
+J-Serve Toronto 2017 will take place on Sunday, April 2nd from 2pm to 6pm at the Schwartz/Reisman Centre on UJA Federation's Lebovic Jewish Community Campus (9600 Bathurst Street) in Vaughan.
+This marks the eighth year that teens from across Toronto and York Region will have the chance to participate in this international initiative hosted locally by BBYO Ontario and UJA Federation of Greater Toronto.

-Teens then chose from a dozen service projects such as assembling craft kits for children in hospitals, celebrating Passover alongside young adults with physical or cognitive challenges, engaging in social and recreational activities with seniors, and preparing meals for people living on the streets of downtown Toronto, among other projects.
+Through a menu of twelve peer-led service project options, more than five hundred teens from aross Toronto and York Region will unite to tackle issues and causes they care most about.
+Some of last year's service project options included assembling craft kits for children in hospitals, celebrating Passover alongside young adults with physical or cognitive challenges, engaging in social and recreational activities with seniors, and preparing meals for people living on the streets of downtown Toronto, among other projects.

 - Hon.
 Mitzie Hunter, Associate Minister of Finance and Regional Minister (Multiculturalism) for the Government of Ontario, shared greetings on behalf of Premier Kathleen Wynne.
 “J-Serve highlights the powerful impact that a community can have when it comes together to bring real, tangible change to people’s lives,” said Minister Hunter.
 “Not only will this day provide the opportunity for you to fulfil the Jewish values of tzedakah (charity) and tikkun olam (the responsibility to repair the world), it will allow you to bring comfort and hope to the people that you will impact today,” she continued.
 “You are the future leaders of Ontario and Canada.
 Even as young people, you can be leaders in your communities right now and that leadership starts today.”